-They are hands down the BEST I have ever tasted… and no one can ever tell that they’re gluten-free!
+This is hands down the BEST sugar cookie recipe I have ever tasted… and no one will ever be able to tell that they’re gluten-free.
+(I know this for a fact because I make these every year at Christmas!)

-Not only is the flavor wonderful, but the texture is perfectly soft and tender.
+Not only is the flavor wonderful, full of buttery goodness and hints of almond extract, but the texture is perfectly soft and the cookies don’t spread out while baking.

-So if you’re ready to make the most impressive Christmas cookies ever, keep reading and find out all the tips and tricks!
+So if you’re ready to make the most impressive gluten-free sugar Christmas cookies ever, keep reading and find out all the tips and tricks!

 Ingredients

-The simple ingredients you need to make this cut-out cookie recipe include:
+The simple ingredients you need to make the best gluten-free sugar cookies include:

 - Sugar.
 Regular, white sugar is best.
 Do not replace with a sugar alternative such as coconut or even turbinado sugar.